mapanet/NSE/docs/01_Import_AMAI.md

 # STEP 1 — AMAI 2024 Data Ingestion (NSE by AGEB)

-Objective: Convert the official AMAI file `NSE_por_AGEB_AMAI.xlsx` into a normalized SQL table ready for the NSE pipeline.
+Objective: Convert the official AMAI file NSE_por_AGEB_AMAI_2024.xlsx into a normalized SQL table ready for the NSE pipeline.

 ## Suggested work directories

-- D:\AXSI\AMAI (work files)
+- D:\AXSI\AMAI — working files
-- D:\AXSI\AMAI\Download (download files)
+- D:\AXSI\AMAI\Download  — downloaded source files

 ---

-## 1 Official Source File
+## 1. Official Source File

 AMAI publishes the dataset in its downloads section:

 https://www.amai.org/descargas/NSE_por_AGEB_AMAI.xlsx

-Depending on the browser, it may download directly as XLSX or open in the Office Online viewer:
+Depending on the browser, it may download directly as an XLSX file or open in the Office Online viewer:

 https://view.officeapps.live.com/op/view.aspx?src=https%3A%2F%2Fwww.amai.org%2Fdescargas%2FNSE_por_AGEB_AMAI.xlsx&wdOrigin=BROWSELINK

-or
+Alternatively, it can be accessed through the NSE portal:

 https://www.amai.org/NSE/index.php?queVeo=NSEDES&Logeado=s (download NSE por AGEB)

 Important characteristics of the file:

-- It does not include a year in the filename.
+- The filename does not include a year.
 - It corresponds to the NSE 2024 methodology.

-## 2 Original File Contents
+## 2. Original File Contents

 The file contains one row per urban AGEB from Census 2020.